Michaela-Davis/cameron_bakery/README.md

 * Visit Cameron's Bakery at [http://localhost:8888](http://localhost:8888).
 * Use the username `cameron` and password `cameron` to login to the Cameron's Bakery site

+## Known Issues
+If you run a version of MAMPv4 that uses PHPv7 instead of PHPv4 you may see a warning "Warning: session_destroy(): Session callback expects true/false return value in user_logout() (line 178" .
+This is a known issue of Drupalv7.51 plus PHPv7.

 ### License